 - Bring out the high and low pitches in your voice equally.
 This is sort of optional.
-But this adds a nice “even” sounds to your voices pitch.
+But this adds nice “even” sounds to the pitch of your voice.

 Depending on the structure of your podcast episode, you’re going to need a script